driscoll42/CEF/ReadMe.md

 * Scores GPA based on percentile bracketing
 * Converts SAT Scores to equivalent ACT scores
 * Scores ACT and ACT Math on percentile bracketing
-* Determines reviewers are overly harsh or generous and compensates (WIP)
+* Determines reviewers are overly harsh or generous and compensates
 * Scores the student's STEM coursework (WIP)

 ## Awards Determination Features